deathtothecorporation/plunder-docs/sire/standard-library.md

  b#{hello world}
 ```

+## SOME; Maybe

+For when you're not sure if you're going to have a value.

+- fromSome

 ## Tabs

 A tab is a map from noun to noun.
 Like a dict in Haskell or python.